 The MCVFA Emergency Medical Services Committee advises the association in all matters of legislation affecting the EMS community and hosts educational seminars annually.

-The Emergency Medical Services Seminars deliver programming covering a variety of EMS-related topics.
-Each event features nationally or locally recognized speakers and optional core content workshop provided by OEMS-certified instructors.
+The Emergency Medical Services Committee promotes programming covering a variety of EMS-related topics.
+Each event features nationally or locally recognized speakers and an optional core content workshop provided by OEMS-certified instructors.

-The EMS Committee also has a presence at the State OEMS level to stay on the forefront of EMS issues across Massachusetts.
+The EMS Committee also has a presence at the State OEMS level to stay at the forefront of EMS issues across Massachusetts.

 Joe Maruca, Chairman